chvlyl/data_science_interview_technical_questions/README.md

 ## Deep Learning

 #### 1. Deconvolution (Fractionally strided convolution, Transposed convolution)
+First, one key point is that the convolution operation can be calculated by matrix multiplication.
+The input feature map can be writen as a vector, the kernel can be written as a sparse matrix and the convolution is just the product of these two matrices.

 In short, deconvolution is just to pad each pixel first and then do convolution.
 [This Github repo](https://github.com/vdumoulin/conv_arithmetic) has visualization for all kinds of convolutions.
-I highly recommend reads to check it out.
+I highly recommend readers to check it out.

+Note that deconvolution is not an appropriate name for this operation (check the CS231n course for explanation).

+#### 2. Dilated convolution (Atrous convolution)
+Dilated convolution is similar to the regular convolution.
+The only difference is that it skips some pixels when doing convolution.
+Imaging a 3x3 regular convolution, the dilated convolution will use the pixels at rows 1,3,5 and columns 1,3,4 and thus the pixels in the middel are skipped.
+The dilation rate controls how many pixels to skip.
+In the previous example, the dilation rate is 2.
+By using dilated convolution, the receptive fild increases from 3x3 to 5x5 while the number of parameters are the same, which is an advantage over the large kernel.

+#### 3. Kernel size, stride, padding, channel, feature map in CNN

 <br><br>
 ## Healthcare